 maximum acceptable concentration of lead in drinking water is 0.0050 mg/L; the maximum acceptable concentration of copper in drinking water is 2.0000 mg/L. The data also shows where the water “passed” the test, or if the water “exceed limits.”
 Water taps that exceed lead and/or copper limits will not be used for drinking water.
 These taps will be either replaced, disconnected, taped off, or restricted to hand washing only.

 Nova Scotia continues to deal with restrictions based on COVID-19.
 This means there is no access to school water fountains.
-Bottled water continues to be available to staff and students.
+Bottled water coolers or bottle fill stations are available to staff and students.
 Moving forward, schools will continue to receive bottled water until appropriate remediation is completed.